N.Korea says fever cases in locked-down province were flu

 SEOUL, Aug 26 (Reuters) - North Korea said on Friday it had confirmed that cases of unknown fever reported near its border with China were patients with the flu, state media reported.

-On Thursday the country said it had locked down the area and mobilised medical teams after four fever cases were reported from Ryanggang Province, but that it was not the novel coronavirus over which the country declared victory this month.
+On Thursday the country said that it had locked down the area and mobilised medical teams after four fever cases were reported from Ryanggang Province, but that it was not COVID-19, over which the country declared victory this month.

 "It was revealed that all of the fever patients in the Ryanggang Province were patients with the flu," KCNA news agency reported on Friday, saying experts conducted clinical symptoms observation, epidemiological relationship investigation and nucleic acid tests.

-North Korea has never confirmed how many people caught COVID-19, apparently because it lacks the means to conduct widespread testing.
+North Korea has never confirmed how many people caught COVID-19, apparently lacking the means to conduct widespread testing.

-Instead, it reported daily numbers of patients with fever, a tally that rose to some 4.77 million.
-But it said it had registered no new such cases since July 29.
+Instead, it reported daily numbers of patients with fever, which totalled some 4.77 million, and said there have not been any new such cases since July 29.

+In a separate dispatch, KCNA carried a Russian state media interview with Moscow's ambassador to North Korea, Alexandr Matsegora, detailing the COVID situation in the isolated country.

+Matsegora said he had raised the possibility that the virus had come from China, rather than through anti-North leaflets flown from South Korea as Pyongyang argued.

 ((JoshSmith1@thomsonreuters.com;))